w-gao/gowdl/README.md

 A Workflow Description Language (WDL) parser in Go.

-- **Note**: this project is not under active development at the moment
+- **NOTE: this project is not under active development at the moment**
 - `gowdl` provides the generated ANTLR4 parsers for WDL versions 1.0 and 1.1
 - Go bindings for the WDL abtract syntax tree (AST) is work-in-progress
     - Currently, WDL imports can be parsed and used for projects like